pondrejk/dizzer/chap5-case_study_2.md

 A database loaded with road spatial layers with associated hourly speed attributes provides a solid starting point from which many avenues could be taken, either in analytical or visualisation direction.
 Our focus is on interactive cartographic visualisation with vector tiles, therefore we created the necessary amount of vector tiles from GeoJSON exports from the database using the tippecanoe command line tool^[<https://github.com/mapbox/tippecanoe>].
 The batch of resulting *.mbtile* files was then uploaded to the Mapbox server via API^[The batch upload script is available at <https://github.com/pondrejk/dizzer/blob/master/misc/scripts/05-mapbox_upload.py>].

-## 5.2 app architecture
+## 5.2 Application architecture

 The building blocks of the application are basically the same as with the case study described in the previous chapter.
 Even though the PostgreSQL database played a vital role in the data preparation phase, the final application does not use it for back-end data storage.
 Instead, the vector tiles have been uploaded to Mapbox to act as a vector tile server.
 The front-end interface is build using React library with Redux for state management, mapbox-gl.js is used as a rendering engine on the client.

 ## 5.3 Cartographic decisions

 The main requirement for the map view was the ability to display the whole dataset at the zoom level 10 so that the municipal traffic network can be observed as a whole.
-For vector tiles to be served on a Mapbox server a size limit of 500 Kb per tile is enforced.
+For vector tiles to be served on a Mapbox server a size limit of 500 KB per tile is enforced.
 While this is a reasonable limitation to ensure fast rendering, it is hard to adhere to it especially with denser datasets in smaller scales where individual tiles cover larger area.
 One way to work around this is by limiting the number of features displayed across scales (see fig), which obviously has a downsize in loosing some resolution of the visualized data.

 ![**Fig.** Live Mapbox traffic data layer at three zoom levels (city of Brno, smallest scale on the left).
 While reducing the number of displayed roads per importance is a one way to bypass the per-tile size limitation, it precludes observing the whole traffic network at once.
 Styling by the author.](imgs/img-traffic-scaling.png)